huggingface/blog/bitsandbytes-4bit-integration.md

 In this section, we will also address some common questions anyone could have regarding this integration.

-#### Does the FP4 quantization have any hardware requirements?
+#### Does FP4 quantization have any hardware requirements?

 Note that this method is only compatible with GPUs, hence it is not possible to quantize models in 4bit on a CPU.
 Among GPUs, there should not be any hardware requirement about this method, therefore any GPU could be used to run the 4bit quantization.
 Keep also in mind that the computation is not done in 4bit, the weights and activations are compressed to that format and the computation is still kept in the desired or native dtype.

 #### What are the supported models?

-Similarly as the integration of LLM.int8 presented in [this blogpost](https://huggingface.co/blog/hf-bitsandbytes-integration) the integration heavily relies on accelerate library.
+Similarly as the integration of LLM.int8 presented in [this blogpost](https://huggingface.co/blog/hf-bitsandbytes-integration) the integration heavily relies on the `accelerate` library.
 Therefore, any model that supports accelerate loading (i.e. the `device_map` argument when calling `from_pretrained`) should be quantizable in 4bit.
 Note also that this is totally agnostic to modalities, as long as the models can be loaded with the `device_map` argument, it is possible to quantize them.

 For text models, at this time of writing, this would include most used architectures such as Llama, OPT, GPT-Neo, GPT-NeoX for text models, Blip2 for multimodal models, and so on.